simonecalabrese/encryptor/README.md

 ### Encryption/decryption
 In order to encrypt/decrypt files, the program derives a `key` and a `nonce` from user's `password` and `salt` using PBKDF2.

 Every file chunk encryption/decryption is totally isolated from others using OpenSSL's AES algorithm with CTR mode.
-For each chunk a new EVP context is initialized and an unique IV is generated using `nonce + chunk_index` (`nonce` and `key` are the same for all chunks).
+For each chunk a new EVP context is initialized and an unique IV is generated using `nonce + chunk_index` (or counter), `nonce` and `key` are the same for all chunks.
 The *reader* thread encrypts/decrypts the chunk using the `key` and `iv` and frees the EVP context before moving on the next chunk.

 ## Limitations